 Theo increased his monthly payments to Vincent to 150 francs (about 75 guilders).
 In July, Vincent, who had just come out of hospital, managed to move all his possessions with his new landlord’s help, and he was able to take a satisfied look around his new home:

 “The studio looks so authentic, it seems to me: plain, grey-brown wallpaper, scrubbed floorboards, muslin fixed to laths in front of the windows, everything bright.
 And of course the studies on the wall, an easel on each side, and a big pine-wood work-table.
 Adjoining the studio is a sort of alcove where the drawing boards, portfolios, boxes, sticks, &c. are, and also where all the prints lie.
 And in the corner a cupboard with all the little pots and bottles, and also all my books.
 Then the little living room with a table, some kitchen chairs, a paraffin stove, a big wicker armchair for the woman in the little corner by the window overlooking the yard and meadows familiar to you from the drawing, and next to it a small iron cradle with a green coverlet.”
+Read the complete letter

 In spite of his brother’s monthly payments, it is likely that Vincent occasionally still paid his rent with a drawing, having run out of money.